baumanndominik/baumanndominik.github.io/_pages/teaching.md

 ## Lectures, Tutorials

+### Course "Automatic Control II," Uppsala University, Sweden, 2022
+Teaching assistant, teaching of exercise lectures.

+### Course "Reinforcement Learning," Uppsala University, Sweden 2022
+Design and teaching of two lectures on exploration theory, and recent advances and challenges of reinforcement learning.

-### Tutorial "An Introduction to Artificial Intelligence," RWTH Aachen University, Germany
+### Tutorial "An Introduction to Artificial Intelligence," RWTH Aachen University, Germany, 2021
 Design and teaching of four lectures as part of the summer school  "Production Technology meets Industry 4.0."

 ### Seminar "Ethics of Artificial Intelligence and Robotics," RWTH Aachen University, Germany, 2021